 2 Quick Ways to Secure Longspan Shelving for Increased Stability

 Falcon’s longspan shelving is generally quite stable, if the floor is flat and even and the loads on the shelves are not too heavy.
 However, if the floors are uneven or you need to load up the shelves with heavier items you may need to fasten your shelving to the floor.
 Fastening is also recommended for high traffic areas or where you need steps or mechanical aids to reach items at higher levels.
-There are a two main ways that this additional security can be achieved.
+There are a two main ways to achieve additional security:

 1. Fastening the Shelving to the Floor

-For concrete floors, Dynabolts or Boa Coils can be used to fasten the units to the floor.
+For concrete floors, the predrilled holes will take Dynabolts to fasten the unit to the floor.

 Floor Levelling Plates

-If the floor is uneven, then floor levelling plates can be used to adjust the shelving until it is horizontal.
+If the floor is uneven, then we recommend the use of floor levelling plates (shims) to adjust the shelving until it is horizontal.
 Falcon’s floor levelling plates are 1.5mm thick and are designed to fit between the footplate of a longspan unit and the floor (see image below).
-They can be stacked if greater adjustment is required.
+The plates are stackable, if a larger adjustment is required.

 2. Fastening the Shelving to the Wall